 What to do when a house appraises lower than the purchase price

 Luckily, low appraisals don’t happen often.
-According to a home appraisal study conducted by the Federal Reserve Bank of Philadelphia in 2018, less than 10% of homes were appraised below the contract price.
-Chicouris backs up these findings: “Out of 25 deals a month, it maybe happens once every three months.”
+Chicouris says: “Out of 25 deals a month, it maybe happens once every three months.”

-However, for the low percentage of homes that do appraise below the purchase price, buyers have options with an appraisal contingency.
+However, for the low percentage of homes that do appraise below the purchase price, it could lead to a delay in the sale.
+But if you end up in that boat, you do have options whether you have the appraisal contingency or not.

 Option one: Ask for a second appraisal